warpspeed/python-django-sample/README.md

 # save and exit
 ```

-Now, whenever you activate your virtualenv, all of your applications environment variables will be available so you can do things like run migrations, etc.
+Now, whenever you activate your virtualenv, all of your application's environment variables will be available so you can do things like run migrations, etc.

 ## Install Django and Run Migrations